IBM-Cloud/docs/monitor_log/monitoringandlogging.md

   4. Restage the app.
      Type `cf restage appname` for the changes to take effect.

-#### Viewing logs from external hosts
-{: #viewing_logs_external}

-When logs are generated, after a short delay you can view messages in your external log host that are similar to the messages that you view from the {{site.data.keyword.Bluemix_notm}} user interface or from the cf command line interface.
-If you have multiple instances of your app, the logs are aggregated and you can see all the logs for your app.
-In addition, the logs are persisted between app crashes and deployments.

-**Note:** Logs that you view in the command line interface are not in the syslog format, and might not exactly match the messages that are displayed in your external log host.

 ### Example: Streaming Cloud Foundry application logs to Splunk
 {: #splunk}